 - If their country of citizenship is not the United States, confirm that they (1) have met with the Office of International Services, and (2) would be eligible for a visa to study or do research in the country where the program is located

 - Indicate their language proficiency level if a foreign language is required to participate in the exchange program

 - Upload a brief proposal (600-900 words, double-spaced, 12 point font, one inch margins) that describes the intended activities for study, research, and/or professional development.
 The proposal should make a compelling case for how the exchange program will constitute an integral part of a well-conceived graduate degree program.
-If you plan to focus on research, you should identify a faculty member(s) at the partner institution with whom they would like to work during you stay and mention that in your proposal.
+If you plan to focus on research, you should identify a faculty member(s) at the partner institution with whom you would like to work during you stay and mention that in your proposal.
 Please note that the Office of International Partnerships will not review a draft of your proposal prior to submission.
 The GradGrants Center, a free service open to currently enrolled IU graduate students, can review your proposal and offer feedback.